BCom International Economic Groupings Notes Study Material

 (f) To consolidate economic activities among member countries in agriculture, commerce, industry, mining and general investment.

 The GCC aims to achieve unified customs policies, rules, regulations and procedures amongst the members.
-Especially, in the field of petroleum industry, it aims to co-ordinate the policies in all phases of production, refining, marketing, pricing, etc., and to develop production and use of natural gas and alternative sources of energy.
+Especially, in the field of the petroleum industry, it aims to coordinate the policies in all phases of production, refining, marketing, pricing, etc., and to develop the production and use of natural gas and alternative sources of energy.
 Furthermore, it desires to realize equal treatment and non-discrimination of the nationals of the Member States in employment, right of establishment, property and capital transfers.

-- Economic Co-operation Organization (ECO): The ECO replaced the earlier organization of Regional Co-operation for Development (RCD), established by Iran, Pakistan and Turkey in Ankara on 21st July, 1964.
+- Economic Co-operation Organization (ECO): The ECO replaced the earlier organization of Regional Co-operation for Development (RCD), established by Iran, Pakistan and Turkey in Ankara on 21st July 1964.
 The RCD existed until 1979.
 Then it was re-established under its present name in January 1985.
 The basic Charter of the Organization, known as the Treaty of Izmir, was amended by the Ministerial Conference in Islamabad, Pakistan, in June 1990.
-The ECO became operational on 11th January, 1991.
-After the collapse of the Soviet Union, Afghanistan, Azerbaijan, Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan joined the Organization in November 1992.
-The Treaty of Izmir was revised and signed at the Extraordinary Meeting of the ECO Council of Ministers in Izmir, Turkey on 14th September, 1996,
+The ECO became operational on 11th January 1991.

 The objectives of the Organization are: